saravenpi/drop-game/README.md

 # drop-game
-This is a Twitch Game for Twitch Streams, so the viewers can type '!drop me' in the chat to watch their profile picture fall down on the stream
+This is a Twitch Game for Twitch Streams, so the viewers can type '!drop me' in the chat to watch their profile picture fall down on the stream.

 Created with 💖 with Express and Socket.io.

 ## How to use it: